Updated Aug. 14, 2017

 But the skill learned from both the classes and the processes of completing a degree are very useful to company officers.
 A degree program will offer more hours of such topics as building construction, fire behavior as well as soft skills like administration and management.

 Just as important, a degree program teaches students to complete projects.

 A four-year degree is important for battalion chiefs and higher, but most company officers can get the education they need in a two-year program.

-The jump to company officer is a tough one and a great deal of a fire department's success depends on having good company officers.
-The tools to develop those good officer skills right out of the chute is something Chief Prziborowski hopes his seminar attendees take home.
+The jump to company officer is a tough one and a great deal of a fire department’s success depends on having good company officers.
+The tools to develop those good officer skills right out of the chute is something Chief Prziborowski hopes fire officers take home.